Call 01423 799 960

 The HiBack Bedside Chair is designed specifically for post-surgery recovery, including the following features:

 This chair helps the user keep their whole body positioned forward and move easily around the kitchen when preparing meals, avoiding any twisting or bending movements that could potentially harm the new hip.
-The brake and anti-tip bar provide extra stability, and the seat height, tilt and back angle can all be adjusted to achieve optimum positioning.
+The brake and anti-tip bar provide extra stability, and the seat height, tilt and back angle can all be adjusted to achieve the best sitting position after hip replacement.

 VELA Activity chair